-Tampa Head-On Collision Attorney
+Tampa Head-On Collision Lawyers

 Few crashes are more devastating than head-on collisions.
 Data indicates that while these crashes are fairly rare, they are disproportionately deadly.
 A head-on impact becomes a severe crash at modest speeds.
 For drivers who are injured in head-on collisions caused by another driver, there are ways to collect compensation.
 Because of the serious nature of head-on crashes, there is a high chance that the victims’ injuries will be critical and costly.

 Recovering from a negligent driver after a car crash can help a person recover compensation that will pay for medical care and other losses associated with the accident.
 Call the Durham Law Group today at 813-333-6250 to discuss your legal options for pursuing a claim against a Tampa driver who caused harm to you or your loved ones.

 What Causes Head-on Collisions?

 In many cases, head-on collisions are the result of a relatively minor error.
 Lane departure crashes are those that occur when a driver swerves out of their lane.
 Sometimes, a lane departure will not cause any problems, and the driver will be able to correct themselves.
 Other times, the results can be a sideswipe impact, a run-off-the-road crash, or a head-on collision.

 Many roadways in the United States lack any form of barrier that would prevent drivers from drifting across the center line and into oncoming vehicles.
 In the case of roads where traffic is traveling at low speeds, this is still a serious risk to motorists.
 When traveling above 40 miles per hour, a head-on collision will frequently lead to life-altering or even deadly consequences.